 How do we develop new features?

-The process described here is the process we use for managing work specific to individual customers (what we call Projects work).
-The process for Products work (development we do on the Products as a whole) is slightly different.
+The process described here is the process we use for managing work specific to individual clients (implemented by our Projects team).
+The process for products work is slightly different.

 The general objectives of the process are as follows: